chirag-fullstack/TVShows/README.md

 ## Overview
 This is a TV show manager application with with 2 screens.
-First screen displays a list of all the TV shows added by the user with swipe to delete functionality and the Other screen allows the user to add a TV show.
+The first screen displays a list of all the TV shows added by the user with swipe to delete functionality and the Other screen allows the user to add a TV show.

 The app is utilising:
 - `Parse` cloud service as a backend
-- `MVP design pattern` to assure testabilty of the code
+- `MVP design pattern` to assure testability of the code
 - `Protocols` for services like `CloudStoreService` for better scalability
-- `Switflint` to enfore the standards of coding
+- `Switflint` to enforce the standards of coding
-- `UITableView` to display list of all the TV shows
+- `UITableView` to display a list of all the TV shows

 ## Code Structure
 ```